-A vintage favorite in the houseplant world, the spider plant has been enjoyed for decades—calling Victorian parlors home and bringing life to studio lofts a century later.
-It’s easy to see why the spider plant has stood the test of time, they’re super-easy to grow, tolerate all levels of light and they don’t mind if you miss a weekly watering.
+A vintage favorite in the houseplant world, spider plant has been enjoyed in Victorian parlors as much as in studio lofts a century later.
+It’s easy to see why this plant has stood the test of time: They’re super-easy to grow, tolerate all levels of light, and they don’t mind if you miss a weekly watering.
 Spider plant, also called airplane plant, grows well in containers or hanging baskets.
-And, spider plant is remarkably good at filtering indoor air.

 Multiplying Your Plant

 Healthy, thriving spider plants send up long wiry stems with little plantlets at the end.
 The plantlets can be removed and placed on top of moist potting soil where they will quickly take root, forming a new plant.
 Another option is to tuck the plantlet into the soil around the mother spider plant and create a container full of spider plants.

 There are many great varieties of spider plant.
 The unique cultivars sport differing degrees of variegation and leaf shape and texture.
 For example, 'Bonnie' has green leaves that curl and twist.
 'Hawaiian' has variegated green and white young leaves that fade to all green as the leaves age.
 It has a striking multicolor look.
 'Variegated Bonnie' has curled green leaves striped with creamy white.
 'Zebra Grass' has straight, long green leaves edged in white.

 Chlorophytum orchidastrum 'Green Orange' presents a sharp contrast to other spider plants.
 Its deep green lance-shape leaves more closely resemble those of Chinese evergreen than common spider plant.
 Its orange leaf stem and central vein glow in bright indoor light.